Disclosure: if you make a purchase through any affiliate links on this page, I may earn a small commission at no cost to you.

 They serve really good vegan croissants and drinks.

-So far I’ve tried the vegan mocha cream croissant ($4.70 USD) and vegan Biscoff croissant ($4.70 USD).
+I’ve gone four times now (in both the Seoul and Suwon branches) and always got the vegan mocha cream croissant ($4.70 USD) or vegan Biscoff croissant ($4.70 USD).

 Cubs of Letters to Future Self - Nuldam Space Gyeongbokgung Seoul